BodiAugustus/ashley_defi/README.md

 #144.
 Set up the filters component search input functionality in CourseFilter.
 Created searchCourse function in marketplace/index.
 Displayed search input via alert to ui.

 #145.
 Brought in regex expression inside of searchCourse function to check for hex value in the search input as validation.
 Returned search input to console.

+#146.
+Created renderCard function to refactor CourseCard and display search input to UI.
+Styled results container.